Can You Treat Glaucoma During Cataract Surgery?

 • Certain medical conditions like diabetes, high blood pressure, migraines, sickle cell anemia, or heart disease

+Unfortunately, there’s no cure for glaucoma, and any vision lost due to it is permanent and irreversible.
+However, you can manage the eye condition.
 The best way to protect your sight from glaucoma is by scheduling frequent, comprehensive eye exams.
 Timely detection and treatment can slow or even stop optic nerve damage and preserve your remaining vision.

 Can You Combine Glaucoma and Cataract Surgery?

+Left untreated, both cataracts and glaucoma can cause vision loss.
+You can regain vision loss due to cataracts by having cataract surgery.
 However, vision loss due to glaucoma is irreversible.
 When cataracts start to impact your eyesight, making it challenging to complete your routine and everyday activities like driving, reading, and cooking, your ophthalmologist will recommend cataract surgery.
 Cataract surgery is the only way to treat cataracts and have them removed.

 Your ophthalmologist may recommend undergoing a procedure to treat cataracts and glaucoma simultaneously.
 However, this will depend on how advanced your cataract is and the severity and type of glaucoma you have, among other factors.
+Newer treatment options are available for patients who undergo a procedure that combines these.
+These treatment options are called MIGS or minimally invasive glaucoma surgeries.
+MIGS can be successfully performed in conjunction with cataract surgery.

 What is MIGS?